 Car crashes in New Jersey are a part of everyday life.
-Most of these collisions are mere fender-benders that require cosmetic repair to the vehicles and potentially cause a few bruises are scrapes on the drivers.
+Many of these collisions are minor, just fender-benders that require cosmetic repair to the vehicles and potentially cause a few bruises or scrapes on the drivers.
 Insurance coverage may be unnecessary, as the costs involved may not even exceed the deductible you have to pay.

 When another driver crashes into you or otherwise causes a collision, their insurance will, theoretically, be your source for compensation for the costs you incur.
 However, unfortunately, many people in New Jersey don’t have much coverage, leaving others vulnerable to financial losses.
 Carrying extra insurance can protect you from the underinsured, but that isn’t an option for those already hurt by someone without enough insurance.

 New Jersey standard and basic policies offer minimal protection